radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 Whether the above numbers are precise or only approximate is immaterial.
 These attacks will only get better over time.
 The cost to crack shared secrets will only go down over time.

-If the shared secret is long, it is cheaper to perform the BlastRADIUS attack at a cost of approximately 2^53 per packet, and less than $100 in purchased CPU time.
+If the shared secret is long, then "cracking" the secret is expensive.
+It is cheaper to perform the BlastRADIUS attack at a cost of approximately 2^53 per packet, and less than $100 in purchased CPU time.
 While cracking the shared secret would break all RADIUS packets using that secret, forging one packet is often enough to give the attacker administrator access to a NAS, where the shared secret is visible in the administration interface.
 The conclusion, then, is that increasing the security of the shared secret offers minimal protection when the Access-Request packets are unsigned.

 Even if the shared secrets were enough to secure all RADIUS packets, administrators do not always derive shared secrets from secure sources of random numbers.
 The "time to crack" numbers given above are the absolute best case, assuming administrators follow best practices for creating secure shared secrets.
 For shared secrets created manually by a person, the search space is orders of magnitude smaller than the best case outlined above.
 Rather than brute-forcing all possible shared secrets, an attacker can create a local dictionary which contains common or expected values for the shared secret.
 Where the shared secret used by an administrator is in the dictionary, the cost of the attack can drop by multiple orders of magnitude.